iffse/pay-respects/README.md

 ## Benchmarks

-Benchmark script can be executed with `make benchmark` using `hyperfine`.
-Here are the results on my potato computer (AMD Ryzen 5 5600X, DDR4 2400 MHz, HDD 7200 RPM with Btrfs transparent compression), you can expect better results on yours.
+Benchmark script can be executed with `make bench` using `hyperfine`.
+Here are the results on my potato computer (AMD Ryzen 5 5600X, DDR4 2400 MHz, HDD 7200 RPM with Btrfs transparent compression, glibc build), you can expect better results on yours.

 | Case                      | Results             |
 |---------------------------|---------------------|